On the Kontsevich integral for knotted trivalent graphs: The naive extension

-Given a trivalent graph (knotted or not) $\gamma$ and an edge $e$ of $\gamma$, we can {\it switch the orientation} of $e$.
+Given a trivalent graph (knotted or not) $\Gamma$ and an edge $e$ of $\Gamma$, we can {\it switch the orientation} of $e$.
+We denote the resulting graph by $S_e(\Gamma)$.

 We can also {\it delete} the edge $e$, which means the two vertices at the ends of $e$ also cease to exist to preserve the trivalence.
 To do this, it is required that the orientations of the two edges connecting to $e$ at either end match.
+The resulting graph will be denoted by $d_e(\Gamma)$.

-{\it Unzipping} the edge $e$ (see the figure below) means replacing it by two edges that are very close to each other- to do this we use the framing, and thus unzip is only well defined on a knotted framed graph.
+{\it Unzipping} the edge $e$ (denoted $u_e(\gamma)$ for a KTG $\gamma$, see figure below) means replacing it by two edges that are very close to each other - to do this we use the framing, and thus unzip is only well defined on a KTG.
 The two vertices at the ends of $e$ will disappear.
 (It can be imagined as cutting the band of $e$ in half lengthwise.)
 Again, the orientations have to match, i.e. the edges at the vertex where $e$ begins have to both be incoming, while the edges at the vertex where $e$ ends must both be outgoing.

+We would like to stress here that the unzip of an edge of an unknotted trivalent graph $\Gamma$ is not well-defined: there are two possible ways of connecting the two edges on the left with the two edges on the right.
+In the future, when we write ``$u_e(\Gamma)$'', we will be refering to the combinatorial object (skeleton) behind the well-defined knotted trivalent graph $u_e(\gamma)$.

+Another approach to handle this inconvenience is to have trivalent graphs (knotted or not) come equipped with a vertex orientation, i.e. a cyclic ordering of the edges at each vertex, which makes the unzip well-defined. \cite{murakami}, for example, uses this version of the definition of KTG's.

-Given two graphs with selected edges $(\Gamma,e)$ and $(\Gamma', f)$, the {\it connected sum} of these graphs along the two chosen edges is obtained by joining $e$ and $f$ by a new edge.
+Given two graphs with selected edges $(\Gamma,e)$ and $(\Gamma', f)$, the {\it connected sum} of these graphs along the two chosen edges, denoted $\Gamma \#_{e,f} \Gamma'$, is obtained by joining $e$ and $f$ by a new edge.
 For this to be well-defined, we also need to specify the direction of the new edge, the framing on it, and, thinking of $e$ and $f$ as bands, which side of the bands the new edge is attached to.
 To compress notation, let us declare that the new edge be oriented from $\Gamma$ towards $\Gamma'$, have no twists, and, using the blackboard framing, be attached to the right side of $e$ and $f$, as shown: